Heston Carter: Storylines

 In 2014, Heston begins psychological therapy after experiencing hallucinations, sleepwalking and amnesiac episodes which his doctor believes may be caused by depression.
 Heston dies in November 2018 after being a passenger in his own Jaguar, being driven by Dr Al Haskey.
 A drunk Heston distracts Al and the car crashes after swerving on manure, the car flies in to a field and Heston later succumbs in hospital later surrounded by his frantic family.

 Reception

-In August 2017, Brenman was longlisted for Best Daytime Star at the Inside Soap Awards.
-The nomination did not progress to the viewer-voted shortlist.
+From 2009 to 2016, Brenman was nominated annually for the British Soap Award for Best Actor.
+He also received a nomination for the Best Dramatic Performance award in 2012.
+Later in 2012, Brenman was nominated for Best Daytime Star at the Inside Soap Awards.
+He was longlisted for the same award again in 2017.

+In 2015, Brenman was nominated within the male section of the Acting Performance accolade at the RTS Midlands Awards.
+At the 2018 Diversity in Media Awards, Heston and Ruhma's Bollywood proposal scene was nominated for the Media Moment Of The Year award.
+The scene also won Scene of the Year at the 2018 British Soap Awards, sharing the award with an EastEnders scene.
+This marked the first dual win in the history of the awards.
+A year later, both the episode and scene that Heston died in were nominated for Best Single Episode and Scene of the Year, respectively, at the 2019 British Soap Awards.